-Figure 7: a) H,N HSQC of YcgF (reconstituted with FMN) in the dark (blue) and light (red) state.
-B) P stack plot representations of the chromophore after light illumination. c) Normalized and fitted signal intensities of P kinetics traces for t1/2 calculations.
-Reproduced with permission from Wiley (Schroeder et al., 2008)
+Figure 7. (a) H, N HSQC of YcgF (reconstituted with FMN) in the dark (blue) and light (red) states. (b) P stack plot representations of the chromophore after light illumination. (c) Normalised and fitted signal intensities of P kinetics traces for t1/2 calculations.
+Reproduced with permission from Wiley (Schroeder et al., 2008).